 The Best Advice For Selling A Business

 Putting a small business up for sale can be complicated, and there are many different factors that must be considered as you proceed.
-It’s likely that you’ll need to hire a lawyer, an accountant, and even a broker during the proceedings.
+It’s likely that you’ll need to hire a lawyer, an accountant, software escrow, and even a broker during the proceedings.
 Will you see a profit?
 That will largely be dependent on factors such as the time of the sale, the reason behind the sale, and how strong the business and its structure is.

 Selling a business can take up quite a bit of time.
 Even after the sale is completed, you’ll need to spend time determining how to use your profits.